hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - Heuristic Question: What communication needs or preferences do those people have?
 - People have different communication styles.
 Media, speed, level of detail, accessibility needs, and so on change how people want to receive and impart information.
 - Different stakeholders will have different requirements from the tool, and about the tool.
 - This heuristic is used to add depth to your findings from H02 and H03.
+- Remember to also ask What not? what communication styles do people not like or want? and what else?
+What other communication media and styles are possible?
 - Quality in Use Attributes: Effectiveness, Satisfaction, Flexibility
 - Product Quality Attributes: Learnability, Accessibility, Rcognizability
 - [Mapping Heuristics to Quality Attributes](Qualityattributesv2.md)